Open-Nyzo/Project-Nytro/doc/quickstart.md

 You can use Nytro enabled clients and tools to handle them in a safe way.
 See nytro_enabled.md for current list.

-Current version of the protocol - since June 30, 2021 - is v1.1
+Current version of the Tokens protocol - since June 30, 2021 - is v1.1
+NFT upgraded protocol - v2.0 - has been released on July 2, 2010 and has its own reference, but no implementation yet.

 ## Wallet and address